-Ambient noise; Mammals and herpetofauna; Climate and air quality; Heritage and historic resources; Sediment and water quality; Hydrology and hydrography; Vegetation; Hydrogeology; Fish and fish habitat; Land/resource use for traditional purposes; Avifauna; Socio-economic environment.
+- Mammals and herpetofauna;

+- Heritage and historic resources;

+- Hydrology and hydrography;

+- Hydrogeology;

+- Land/resource use for traditional purposes;

+- Socio-economic environment.

 In addition to these baseline studies, a Consultation and Engagement Plan has been developed and is being implemented with government representatives, Aboriginal peoples, the public, and other interested parties.
 Consultation and engagement is required to provide information about the Project throughout the Project life, to solicit feedback on any issues and concerns to inform the EIS, and to obtain information to support the baseline studies and contribute to the Environmental Impact Statement (EIS).